apelczar/health_uninsurance/README.md

+## Dynamic Data Viz Project
+This is the home for the code to build my dynamic data visualization project.
+See it deployed at https://apelczar.github.io/uninsured_webapp/.

 # Dynamic Project Scaffold

 In this folder I've provided an example project that enables you to use modern javascript tooling with as little effort as possible.
 This scaffold includes